-If you depart the U.S. at any point during your studies, to re-enter the U.S., your I-20 or DS-2019 must have a travel signature.
-The most recent signature should have been received within 12 months of re-entering the U.S. if you are a current student.
+In order to re-enter the U.S. in F-1 or J-1 status, your I-20 or DS-2019 must have a travel signature.
+The most recent signature should have been received within 12 months of the day you plan to re-enter the U.S. if you are a current student.
 If you are an F-1 student on post-completion OPT, the most recent signature should have been received within 6 months of re-entering the U.S. Please review page 2 of your I-20 to check the travel signature.
 If you are traveling while on post-completion OPT, please click here for more information.

-If you need a new travel signature, you may submit an online request for a new I-20 with an updated travel signature that will be e-mailed to you or you may drop off your current I-20/DS-2019 to the ISSS office during office hours.
-An advisor will sign the document and send you an e-mail when it is ready to pick up.
+If you need a new travel signature, you can either submit online request for a new I-20 with an updated travel signature that will be e-mailed to you.
+If you would prefer to have your current hard copy of an I-20 signed for re-entry, please schedule an appointment to have the document signed.

 If the travel signature section is full on your I-20/DS-2019 and you need a new travel signature, you can request an updated I-20/DS-2019 here.